-10) School Improvement
+12) School Improvement

-Each year, the school sets out its agenda for improvement in an Improvement Plan.
+Each year, the school sets out its agenda for improvement in the School Quality Improvement Plan.
 This is communicated to parents near the start of the term through our website and the school app.
 Over the last few years, our priorities have been on implementing the Curriculum for Excellence.